Skip to content

-Club nights, tournaments, weekend matches
+Club nights, americano evenings, weekend tournaments

 Padel is point-scored, not judged.
 Points run 15, 30, 40, then the game; six games win a set by two, best of three sets, tiebreak at 6–6.
 At deuce the golden point decides the game with no advantage.
 A chair umpire calls the score at professional level; club players officiate themselves.